domtoro/SP-1120N_scanner_docker/README.md

 Directly passing parameters to the container bypasses the default profile, necessitating manual input of all necessary parameters!

 ### Examples
-The examples assume that they are being execute from the root of this repository.
+The examples assume that they are being executed from the root of this repository.

 - **Using Default Settings:**